 Secure Remote Desktop with CloudBerry Remote Assistant

-Remote Desktop is a an essential part of modern IT.
+Remote Desktop is an essential part of modern IT.
 It is widely used by users, IT administrators, and support engineers.
 Needless to say, Remote Desktop connection should be as safe as possible to preserve the integrity of transferred data.
 It is a well-known fact that various malware can breach through the exploits of unsafe remote desktop connection.

-The world of cyber security has in recent years witnessed numerous cases of various RDP exploits being utilized by culprits to attack users with ransomware.
+The world of cybersecurity has in recent years witnessed numerous cases of various RDP exploits being utilized by culprits to attack users with ransomware.
 This is irrefutably inadmissible, as critical IT infrastructure might be locked or even destroyed.
 Paying ransom is almost never the option; besides, taking preventive measures is usually less costly and obviously preferable.
 Monitoring your ports, utilizing firewall are among the obvious ways of dealing with the issues.
-Yet the best way to ensure secure remote desktop connection is to use software that offers robust encryption algorithms coupled with secure data transfer protocols.
+Yet the best way to ensure the secure remote desktop connection is to use software that offers robust encryption algorithms coupled with secure data transfer protocols.

 Key generation for RDP connection

-To avoid any further confusion, let’s designate the the user sharing their computer’s screen as the Host, and the person receiving the data as the Client.
+To avoid any further confusion, let’s designate the user sharing their computer’s screen as the Host, and the person receiving the data as the Client.
 Now just to clarify, when you first launch CloudBerry Remote Assistant on the Host’s computer, encryption is by default turned off.